The Black Knight (Elgar)

 The Black Knight, Op.
 25 is a symphony/cantata for orchestra and chorus written by Edward Elgar in 1889–93.
 The librettist borrows from Longfellow's translation of the ballad Der schwarze Ritter by Ludwig Uhland.

 Elgar was motivated to complete work on The Black Knight when offered a performance at the Worcester Festival.
 Cantatas were favoured by choral societies of the time.
 However, Elgar's desire to organize the loose format of the cantata by shaping it to a more rigid form is apparent.
-For example, Elgar divides the text into four contrasting scenes corresponding to the four movements of a typical symphony.
+For example, he divides the text into four contrasting scenes corresponding to the four movements of a typical symphony.
 Basil Maine, a leading Elgar biographer, believes the purpose of the work is to create a close mix of vocal and instrumental tones.

 Synopsis

 Elgar's The Black Knight tells the story of the intrusion of a mysterious stranger into a king's court with disastrous and gruesome result.

 It starts with a medieval jousting competition held in honor of the feast of Pentecost: in the competition, the king's son beats everyone in the lists until a mysterious knight arrives and challenges him, and with the sky darkening and the castle rocking, the strange knight fights and wins.
 Later that evening, during the banquet, the black knight returns to ask the king if he can marry his daughter and begins to dance with her, and as they dance, the little flowers in her hair mysteriously die.
 Later, noticing the paleness of the king's two children, the guest offers 'healing' wine to them, who collapse and die soon after drinking the poison.
 The old king begs the knight to kill him as he has nothing left to live for, but he refuses.

 Music writer Diana McVeagh observes that there seems to be no moral cause or explanation for the gratuitous evil of the stranger.